hoch/spiral-coder/README.md

 - Polymer 1.0

-An element providing a code editor that renders Web Audio API JS code into an AudioBuffer using OfflineAudioContext.
+Renders an `AudioBuffer` out of the Web Audio API JS code using _OfflineAudioContext_.
+The render setting also can be adjusted if necessary.